The power of design

 So what’s all this then?
 Is this the world gone mad, sacrificing substance to superficiality?
 No, I don’t think so.
 Design and appearance matter to humans, on the whole.
 We appreciate art; we are influenced by style and fashion.
 Commercial design that engages these instincts, as Apple has been so good at showing, triggers something that goes beyond appreciation of technological discovery.
 When the two are combined, however, the result is powerful.
 Apple’s rise and rise has been due to the way in which Steve Jobs and his team have understood this and harnessed its potential.
 It is an interesting story.

 I’ll bet that when the in-crowd in Westminster Abbey switch their phones to silent, a majority will be handling iPhones.
-Oh wait, I wasn’t going to mention that.Explore posts in the same categories: society, technology comment below, or link to this permanent URL from your own site.
+Oh wait, I wasn’t going to mention that.society, technology comment below, or link to this permanent URL from your own site.